You are here

 - For a simplified web-only version of the Windows client, install this .msi file http://ter.ps/vclwin and you can then launch applications from the web page without further configuration

-- Windows XP, Vista, 7 and 8 - Choose the Download button for "Citrix Receiver".
+- Windows - Choose the Download button for "Citrix Receiver".

 When prompted, enter https://virtlab.eng.umd.edu as the web server and at the login dialog enter your UM directory ID and UM directory password.

-Once you set up Receiver Enterprise, you can access VCL applications from the Start menu < Programs < ENGR VCL (you can still launch apps from the webpage as well).
+Once you set up Receiver Enterprise, you can access VCL applications from the Start menu < All Programs < ENGR VCL (you can still launch apps from the webpage as well).

 - Linux -Linux installation requires an extra step to set up the drives.
-See Mapping Client Drives for Linux or Accessing your PC Drive and Local Printer from the Citrix Session" about 3/4 down on the Citrix ICA Client How To page.
+See Mapping Client Drives also can use Preferences or Accessing your PC Drive and Local Printer from the Citrix Session" about 3/4 down on the Citrix ICA Client How To page.

 - Mobile- The server is https://virtlab.eng.umd.edu, and when logging in, the domain is AD.UMD.EDU.

 After installing the client, go to Login page and enter your Directory ID and your directory password.

 After logging in, click on an application to run the program.
 When prompted, choose "Permit all access" to allow the VCL to access your machine for opening and saving files.
 Check the "Do not ask me again for this site" box to not be asked every time you use the VCL from your computer.

 - Save in either \\Client\C$ or V:(location will vary depending on the application you’re using).
 You cannot save to the C: drive, because it is hosted on the application server.
 On Windows, \\Client\C$ or V: is the root directory of your client computer.
 On a Mac, \\Client\C$ or V: is your Mac Home folder.

 - Windows users can save files to either the Documents or the Desktop folders on the VCL, as they correspond to the folders on your local machine.
 Before saving, you should verify that files in Documents or Desktop are indeed pointing to your local system; if not, they will be lost when your session ends.